 The interest rate if you do not clear the balance in full every month

-Charges for things like going over your credit limit
+Charges for going over your credit limit, missing payments and so on

-Business credit cards' interest rates and fees can be higher than on standard cards, and more of them charge annual fees (although some are free for the first year).
+Business credit cards' interest rates and fees can be higher than on standard cards, and many of them charge annual fees (although some are free for the first year).

 Find out more about how to understand credit card charges.